-You can configure whether or not to load preset visuals when switching between presets, and you can switch between loading dark or light themes through the prefer dark themes parameter.
+You can configure whether or not to load preset visuals when switching between presets, and you can switch between loading dark or light themes through the dark mode parameter.
 These settings are visual only, they don't have any impact on the audio behavior of the compressor.